Concordium/concordium-dapp-examples/compliant-reward-distribution/indexer/README.md

 - `--claim_expiry_duration_days (env: CCD_SERVER_ADMIN_ACCOUNTS)` is the duration after creating a new account during which the account is eligible to claim the reward, the default value `60` is used.

-- `--zk_statements (env: CCD_SERVER_CLAIM_EXPIRY_DURATION_DAYS)` requires a JSON formatted input of the ZK statements that the server should accept proofs for.
-An example file is given in `./zk_statements_config.json`.
-Note: If you re-start the server with new ZK proof statements, increase the `CURRENT_ZK_PROOF_VERIFICATION_VERSION` constant in `server.rs` file.
-The versioning can be used to invalidate older proofs.

 ## API endpoints of the `server`

 The `/getZKProofStatements` and `/health` endpoints expect no JSON body.